patrickarlt/acetate-site/src/documentation/page-metadata.md

 ## Reserved Metadata Keys

 Acetate reserves the following keys for its own internal use or for you to use in your templates.
-You should use any of these key names for any other purpose.
+You should not use any of these key names for any other purpose.

 ### Editable